ogajduse/cryptochat-server/README.md

 Server side for Cryptochat.

-Transation for creation of schema of FlureeDB database
+Transation for creation of schema of FlureeDB database:

 [{
  "_id": "_collection",